hal/elemento/docs/dom.md

 # Manipulate the DOM Tree

+Elemento has static helpers methods in [`Elements`](https://hal.github.io/elemento/apidocs/org/jboss/elemento/Elements.html) that help you to manipulate the DOM tree:

 - `Elements.lazyAppend(Element parent, Element child)`<br/>
   Appends `child` to `parent`.
 If `parent` already contains `child`, this method does nothing.